Find Affordable College Courses

 About 77% of the students majoring in biology at the school are women while 23% are male.

-University of Massachusetts - Lowell landed the #6 spot in the 2023 rankings for the most popular master’s degree general biology programs.
-UMass Lowell is a fairly large public school located in the large suburb of Lowell.
+University of Massachusetts - Lowell did quite well in this year’s ranking of the most popular places for general biology students to get a master’s degree.
+It came in at #6 on the list.
+UMass Lowell is a fairly large public school located in the suburb of Lowell.

 Women make up 57% of the biology majors at the school.